 - Arrogant as a champion. 🏆

-10. Arrogant as a peacock’s tail
+10. As arrogant as a peacock’s tail

 Meaning: Someone who flaunts their superiority and shows off their achievements.